dfsp-spirit/pcx/README.md

 ## Package API

-This is work in progress, but here is the current idea:
+This is work in progress, but here is the current state:

     # Read a PCX image from a file at filepath:
     pcx = pcx::read.pcx(filepath);